RGBCube/site/site/blog/2024-04-15-nix-iceberg.md

-This is dangerous, because this can enable `builtins.importNative` by enabling the [`allow-unsafe-native-code-during-evaluation`](https://nix.dev/manual/nix/2.29/command-ref/conf-file#conf-allow-unsafe-native-code-during-evaluation) option, which then allows Nix expresions to load arbitrary dynamic libraries, which can do anything as they are not confined to the Nix evaluation sandbox.
+This is dangerous, because this can enable `builtins.importNative` by enabling the [`allow-unsafe-native-code-during-evaluation`](https://nix.dev/manual/nix/2.29/command-ref/conf-file#conf-allow-unsafe-native-code-during-evaluation) option, which then allows Nix expressions to load arbitrary dynamic libraries, which can do anything as they are not confined to the Nix evaluation sandbox.

 ## Zilch